Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

 \subsection{Comparison with baseline}

-In this section we compare our backdoor attack method with baseline.
-We compare the attack performance of the backdoor models against baseline for the four link prediction models (GAE, VGAE, ARGA and ARVGA) on four datasets (Cora, CiteSeer, CS and Physcis), and then compare the attack performance of the backdoor model against Baseline for the GAE model on the large-scale dataset physics .
+In order to evaluate the proposed backdoor attack,we compare it with the only one state-of-the-art baseline LB\cite{zheng2023link} which is a backdoor attack method for link prediction tasks on static graphs ,using subgraphs as triggers.
+As the baseline has conducted backdoor attack performance tests on models(GAE, VGAE, ARGA and ARVGA) across three datasets(Cora, CiteSeer, CS), and also performed a backdoor attack performance test on model GAE on the large scale dataset Physics, we have compared the performance of our proposed backdoor attack method with the baseline accordingly.

-1.Comparison of attack performance against baseline on three datasets (Cora, CiteSeer, and CS).
+1. Comparison of the performance of the proposed backdoor attack with that of the baseline on four models(GAE, VGAE, ARGA and ARVGA) across three datasets(Cora, CiteSeer, CS).

-We test the performance of our backdoor attack on three datasets (Cora, CiteSeer, and CS) for four link prediction models (GAE, VGAE, ARGA and ARVGA) and compared it with the experimental results of BASELINE as shown in table \ref{tab:4}, where, the experimental results of baseline come from the original paper \cite{li2022backdoor}, whose experiments were conducted under the condition of 10\% poisoning rate.
-Since our method requires only small poisoning rates to achieve high-precision attack effectiveness, we choose the experimental results with the 1\% poisoning rate in table \ref{tab:4} to compare with the baseline.
+We test the performance of our backdoor attack on three datasets (Cora, CiteSeer, and CS) for four link prediction models (GAE, VGAE, ARGA and ARVGA) and compared it with the experimental results of baseline, where, the experimental results of baseline come from the original paper\cite{zheng2023link} and they were obtained with a poisoning rate of 10\% poisoning rate.
+Since our method requires only small poisoning rates to achieve attack success rate, we choose the experimental results with the 1\% poisoning rate to compare with the baseline, as shown in table \ref{tab:4}.

-From the experimental results in Table \ref{tab:4}, the backdoor attack method proposed in this paper against the four target models outperforms baseline on all three datasets, achieving more than 89\% ASRs on all of them.
-Taking the Cora dataset as an example, our method achieved 99.53\%, 99.58\%, 97.66\%, and 89.40\% ASRs on the four link prediction models based on GAE, VGAE, ARGA and ARVGA, respectively, which are higher than the baseline's 81.25\%, 83.22\%, 92.56\%, and 85.25\%, respectively.
+From the experimental results in table \ref{tab:4}, the performance of the proposed backdoor attack against four models is better than that of the baseline on all three datasets, with four backdoor models achieving ASRs of over 88\% and BPD fluctuation of less than 1.5\% on the three datasets.
+Taking the Cora dataset as an example, our method achieved 99.00\%, 99.13\%, 97.53\%, and 88.16\% ASRs respectively on the four backdoored models of GAE, VGAE, ARGA and ARVG, which are higher than the baseline's 81.25\%, 83.22\%, 92.56\%, and 85.25\%, respectively.
 All of our results on the Citeseer dataset achieve an ASR of more than 99\%.
-On the CS dataset, the ASRs of baseline drops dramatically, while our method still achieves an over 96\% ASRs at CS.
+On the CS dataset, the ASRs of baseline drops dramatically, while our method still achieves an over 98\% ASRs at CS.

-2. Comparison of backdoor attack performance with Baseline on the large-scale dataset
+2. Comparison of the performance of the proposed backdoor attack with that of the baseline on GAE using large -scale dataset.